hsirm/hsirm/README.md

 ### Hi, I'm Hossein 👋

 I am a PhD student at EPFL.
-My research lies at the intersection of NeuroAI and ML, exploring how biological principles can inspire novel algorithms and improve our understanding of the brain.
-This transition builds on my background in trustworthy and robust ML, while opening avenues to address complex questions about neural dynamics and adaptive intelligence.

 Here are some additional pointers to my work: